Living in Balance: Vata Season

 • Strengthening the Immune System: Boost immunity with antioxidant-rich foods such as berries, dark leafy greens, and spices like turmeric.
 Establish a consistent routine with adequate rest, relaxation, and mindfulness practices to nourish the body, mind, and soul.

-Vata Season Lifestyle Medicine Tips
+Lifestyle Medicine Tips for Vata Season

 As we enter the Vata season, typically starting in late October or early November, adjusting our diets and routines is crucial to balance the qualities of air and space that dominate this time of year.